-Blade Wear Testing Apparatus for Industrial Cutting TEAM MEMBERS:
+Blade Wear Testing Apparatus for Industrial Cutting

-Ryan Mays Drew Rinella Mohamad Firdaus Mohamad Izaraee Randall Kania ADVISER:
+Ryan Mays Drew Rinella Mohamad Firdaus Mohamad Izaraee Randall Kania

+Peter Goodwin

-Peter Goodwin CLIENT: Roche Diagnostics
+CLIENT: Roche Diagnostics

-Project Description The mass production of modern diabetes test strips requires a long automated assembly line.
+The mass production of modern diabetes test strips requires a long automated assembly line.
 One step of this process is the cutting of individual test strips from large rolls.
 Making any experimental change in the production process requires costly downtime of the equipment.
 Recently the optimality of the cutting blade configuration has been questioned.
 To test this, a separate mechanism needs to be constructed to run experiments on alternative blade configurations without impacting the main manufacturing line.

-The first necessary step was to determine a measurable quantity affected by quality and dulling of the cutting blade.
+by quality and dulling of the cutting blade.
 Our research yielded several papers on energy dissipation during cutting as a function of blade performance.
 Using equipment that we had available, we were able to conduct our own simple experiment to estimate the order of magnitude of energy loss from the cutting of a standard test strip.
 With this found, the necessary resolution of our instrumentation was known.
 Designing a small scale model will allow us to develop the software and controls we need.
 We have found the appropriate parts for the full scale model and are designing housing for them.
 Integrated with the software, this will be the full scale system.

-Vanderbilt Advanced Exhaust Energy Recovery System TEAM MEMBERS:
+Vanderbilt Advanced Exhaust Energy Recovery System